20tab/django-continuous-delivery/{{cookiecutter.project_dirname}}/README.md

 $ make simpletest app.tests.single.Test.to_execute
 ```

-The _simpletest_ command accept dashed arguments with a particular syntax, such as:
+The `simpletest` command accepts dashed arguments with a particular syntax, such as:

 ```shell
 $ make simpletest app.tests.single.Test.to_execute -- --keepdb